daveriedstra/draggy/README.md

 You can find the path with `libinput list-devices` (look for the device with the `gesture` capability, not necessarily the one with `Trackpad` in its name).

 The script enables three-finger drag by default.
-Four-finger drag is available with the `-c` or `--count` flags:
+Four-finger drag is available with the `-c` or `--count` option:

 `draggy -c 4 /dev/input/event14`